 Waves have gripped me over the last fortnight.

 How do I describe the colours of this scene?
 It depends on the light.
 And the angle of view.
 And the time of day.
 And how developed the grass “flowers” are.
-Early on, and it’s all preparatory greens, then the anthers develop, extend, and let it all hang out and add a grey, or is that a purple, or purple brown, or rust, or white. or yellow colour to the mix?
-I read that Sweet Vernal Grass, Anthoxanthum odoratum, (yellow scented anthers?) above, isn’t that palatable for grazing stock, (click here for more information on upland native plant grazing preferences) but our native Tor ddu sheep seem to manage it, and since it’s now the predominant grass in this meadow, post Yellow Rattle introduction, that’s just as well.
+Early on, and it’s all preparatory greens, then the anthers develop, extend, and let it all hang out and add a grey, or is that a purple, or purple brown, or rust, or white, or yellow colour to the mix?
+I read that Sweet vernal-grass, Anthoxanthum odoratum, (yellow scented anthers?) above, isn’t that palatable for grazing stock, (click here for more information on upland native plant grazing preferences), but our native Tor ddu sheep seem to manage it, and since it’s now the predominant grass in this meadow, post Yellow rattle, Rhinanthus minor, introduction, that’s just as well.

-And Lemma, Palea, Glumes, Lodicules and Spikelets, as words completely novel to me, to describe many of the features of the individual grass flowers.
-After all, grasses being wind pollinated have no need for showy coloured petals or sepals to attract pollinating insects, they just have to hang out their anthers and let that same choreographing wind disseminate.
-And waft those clouds of dust like pollen grains from one bending plant to another.
+And lemma, palea, glumes, lodicules and spikelets – words completely novel to me – to describe many of the features of the individual grass flowers.
+After all, grasses being wind pollinated have no need for showy coloured petals or sepals to attract pollinating insects, they just have to hang out their anthers and let that same choreographing wind disseminate, and waft clouds of dust like pollen grains, from one bending plant to another.

 I’d never thought much about grass stem, or more correctly culm, rigidity, before these latest displays.
 Then I happened to grab a couple of grass culms growing just outside the back door, on the steep bank.
 And looked a bit closer at their physical structure.

 Little research seems to have been carried out on the mechanical strength of hollow grass culms, and their septate nodes.
-However studies by Karl Linklas demonstrated that hollow stems can grow about 25 % taller than solid stems, for a given biomass.
-But a problem arises as internode (stem) length increases – the hollow stems become much more prone to permanent damage causing the stem to fall over when stressed with side forces such as strong winds (known as lodging).
+However, studies by Karl Linklas demonstrated that hollow stems can grow about 25 % taller than solid stems, for a given biomass.
+But a problem arises as internode (stem) length increases – the hollow stems become much more prone to permanent damage causing the stem to fall over, when stressed with side forces such as strong winds (such collapsing of tall grasses even has its own word – lodging).
 All such circular hollow structures begin to ovalise, as they bend under such forces, and once a critical point is reached, then irreparable damage and crimping occurs.
-It seems that the nodes with their cross walls tolerate much greater forces, and can flex in strong winds, allowing sufficient give in taller grass culm heights.
+It seems that the nodes with their cross walls tolerate much greater forces, and can flex in strong winds, allowing sufficient ‘give’ in taller grass culm heights.

 Moreover this clarity of thought and ability to communicate it, carries on in her written work.
 I found a really useful review article she’d written in 2011, which explains how plants control their growth and development using a mixture of plant hormones.
 Much of this review article is again very useful background science for anyone interested in gardening, since it puts into context why many gardening techniques such as pruning work in the way that they do.

-But back to some of Ottoline’s research, which she has brilliantly summarised in a review article, ( click here), in “Current Biology” .
-She draws the interesting comparison between multi-cellular animals, where embryogenesis lays down the basic animal structures and organs which are tweaked during the adult animal’s growth, and plants where although the basic axes of plant structure are laid down early on, continuous development is possible in later life in response to environmental and other stimuli.
+But back to some of Ottoline’s research, which she has brilliantly summarised in a review article, “Auxin, Self-Organisation, and the Colonial Nature of Plants”, (click here), in “Current Biology” .
+She draws the interesting comparison between multi-cellular animals, where embryogenesis lays down the basic animal structures and then organs are only tweaked and modified in minor ways during the adult animal’s growth; and plants, where although the basic axes of plant structure are laid down early on, continuous development is possible in later life, in direct response to environmental and other stimuli.

 The phloem consists of a separate system of channels made up of still living cells, with cell walls, which principally transports sucrose, the sugar produced from photosynthesis in leaves, either up or down the plant to storage organs, or other active tissues like the shoot meristem regions where growth is occurring.
 The phloem also serves as the transport route for auxin, one of the other major plant hormones, which moves around the plant linked to a number of specific plant transporter chemicals.
 There are 3 useful diagrams in this review paper, which I’m grateful to be able to include to illustrate these principles.
 For much more detail though, do have a look at the link above.